-Networked through Sound: Listening to 20th Century Wildlife Sound Archives is an international collaborative research project funded jointly by the AHRC and the DFG and hosted by Cardiff University and FAU Erlangen-Nürnberg, which investigates the histories and contemporary relevance of a network of wildlife sound archives initiated in the mid 20th century in Europe and South Africa.
+Networked through Sound is an international collaborative research project funded jointly by the AHRC and the DFG and co-hosted by Cardiff University, which investigates the histories and contemporary relevance of a network of wildlife sound archives initiated in the mid 20th century in Europe and South Africa.

 The first known sound recording of an animal was produced in 1889 by the German broadcaster and wildlife sound recordist Ludwig Koch, when he recorded a caged Common Shama thrush.
 It wasn’t, however, until the 1930s that animal sound recording started to flourish, with the development of recording technologies and techniques that facilitated proximity to wild animals.